Television in Brazil: Digital television

 Digital terrestrial television was officially adopted by Brazil on 2 December 2007, using the ISDB-T International standard, a variant of the Japanese ISDB standards which uses H.264/MPEG-4 AVC for video compression and HE-AAC for audio compression, and support for mobile television using the 1seg standard.
 The government estimated that it would take seven years for DTT service to become available across the country; beginning with the greater São Paulo metropolitan, Belo Horizonte in early March 2008, and Rio de Janeiro in late May 2008.
 Analog television will be discontinued in phases until 30 September 2023.
 Major Brazilian networks broadcast their digital feeds in 1080i high-definition television.

 DTV in Brazil supports interactive television through the Ginga platform.

-On 18 January 2022, the Fórum Sistema Brasileiro TV Digital Terrestre (SBTVD Forum) recommended the Brazilian Government new technologies that would lead to Brazil's "TV 3.0" system, including the use of ATSC 3.0 technologies in the new standard.
-The new system is expected to begin deployment by 30 June 2025.
+On 18 January 2022, the Fórum Sistema Brasileiro TV Digital Terrestre (SBTVD Forum) recommended the adoption of key technologies from the ATSC 3.0 standards for a second-generation digital terrestrial television platform, initially codenamed "TV 3.0", which support High Efficiency Video Coding (HEVC) for video compression, and Dolby AC-4 and MPEG-H 3D Audio for audio compression.
+It will allow for broadcasts in up to 4K (along with the possibility of 8K), IP-backed apps, datacasting, and over-the-top services, emergency alerting, and targeted advertising.
+In August 2025, the adoption of ATSC 3.0 was formalized under the branding "DTV+"; experimental services will focus primarily on São Paulo and Rio, with Globo announcing that it would have commercial DTV+ services available in these cities for the 2026 FIFA World Cup.
+DTV+ is expected to be officially deployed by 2027.

 Criticism

 As referenced by journalist Eugênio Bucci, the problem of "audiovisual media ownership concentration is relatively sharper" in Brazil when compared to the United States.
-According to the study Donos da Mídia (Media owners), Rede Globo alone controls 340 television stations, more than SBT and Rede Record combined.
+According to the study Donos da Mídia (Media owners), TV Globo alone controls 340 television stations, more than SBT and Rede Record combined.
 This is largely attributed to the fact that television in the country was launched in the early 1950s by the private sector, without much state regulation and control — in a manner very similar to the system of for-profit, private networks of American TV and away from the state-owned, public TV stations in Europe and in the Communist bloc.